zenstruck/foundry/README.md

 If for any reason docker is not available on your computer, the target `make test-fast` will run tests with your local php version, and sqlite will be used as database.
 Results may differ from the CI!

+## Migrations

+Whenever an entity in the fixtures is added or updated a migration must be generated with `make migrations-generate`

 ## Credit